crate/cloud-reference/docs/subscription-plans.rst

 This plan is aimed at new users that want to test and evaluate our offerings.
 It is perpetually free to use.
-Every user can deploy one Free Tier cluster in their organization, without the need of adding a payment method.
+Every user can deploy one Free Tier cluster in their organization without having to add a payment method.
 This plan also doesn't consume any
 :ref:`Free Credit <cloud-tutorials:free-trial-budget>` that you may have available.
 They are limited to one node with 2 CPUs, 2 GiB of memory, and 4